simonlindholm/asm-processor/README.md

 To compile the file, run `build.py $CC -- $AS $ASFLAGS -- $CFLAGS -o out.o in.c`, where $CC points to an IDO binary (5.3/7.1 and recomp/qemu all supported), $AS is e.g. `mips-linux-gnu-as`, $ASFLAGS e.g. `-march=vr4300 -mabi=32` and $CFLAGS e.g. `-Wab,-r4300_mul -non_shared -G 0 -Xcpluscomm -g`.

 In addition to an .o file, asm-processor also generates a .d file with Makefile dependencies for .s files referenced by the input .c file.
-This functionality may be removed from the Python implementation if not needed.
+This functionality can be disabled by passing the `--no-dep-file` flag.

 Reading assembly from file is also supported, by either `GLOBAL_ASM("file.s")` or `#pragma GLOBAL_ASM("file.s")`.